Mental image: Physical basis

 Not all people have the same mental imagery ability.
 For some, when the eyes are closed, the perception of darkness prevails.
 However, some people are able to perceive colorful, dynamic imagery.
 The use of hallucinogenic drugs increases the subject's ability to consciously access mental imagery including synaestesia.

 Furthermore, the pineal gland is a hypothetical candidate for producing a mind's eye.
-Rick Strassman and others have postulated that during near-death experiences (NDEs) and dreaming, the gland might secrete the hallucinogenic chemical N,N-Dimethyltryptamine (DMT) to produce internal visuals when external sensory data is occluded.
+Rick Strassman and others have postulated that during near-death experiences (NDEs) and dreaming, the gland might secrete the hallucinogenic chemical dimethyltryptamine (DMT) to produce internal visuals when external sensory data is occluded.
 However, this hypothesis has yet to be fully supported with neurochemical evidence and plausible mechanism for DMT production.

 The condition where a person lacks mental imagery is called aphantasia.
 The term was first suggested in a 2015 study.

 Common examples of mental images include daydreaming and the mental visualization that occurs while reading a book.
 Another is of the pictures summoned by athletes during training or before a competition, outlining each step they will take to accomplish their goal.
 When a musician hears a song, they can sometimes "see" the song notes in their head, as well as hear them with all their tonal qualities.
 This is considered different from an after-effect, such as an afterimage.
 Calling up an image in our minds can be a voluntary act, so it can be characterized as being under various degrees of conscious control.

 There are several theories as to how mental images are formed in the mind.
 These include the dual-code theory, the propositional theory, and the functional-equivalency hypothesis.
 The dual-code theory, created by Allan Paivio in 1971, is the theory that we use two separate codes to represent information in our brains: image codes and verbal codes.
 Image codes are things like thinking of a picture of a dog when you are thinking of a dog, whereas a verbal code would be to think of the word "dog".
 Another example is the difference between thinking of abstract words such as justice or love and thinking of concrete words like elephant or chair.
 When abstract words are thought of, it is easier to think of them in terms of verbal codes—finding words that define them or describe them.
 With concrete words, it is often easier to use image codes and bring up a picture of a human or chair in your mind rather than words associated or descriptive of them.

 The propositional theory involves storing images in the form of a generic propositional code that stores the meaning of the concept not the image itself.
 The propositional codes can either be descriptive of the image or symbolic.
 They are then transferred back into verbal and visual code to form the mental image.